wangxufire/awesome-stars/README.md

 - [packr](https://github.com/libgdx/packr) - Packages your JAR, assets and a JVM for distribution on Windows, Linux and Mac OS X
 - [google-api-java-client](https://github.com/googleapis/google-api-java-client) - Google APIs Client Library for Java
 - [spark](https://github.com/perwendel/spark) - A simple expressive web framework for java.
 News: Spark now has a kotlin DSL https://github.com/perwendel/spark-kotlin
-- [okhttp](https://github.com/square/okhttp) - An HTTP+HTTP/2 client for Android and Java applications.
+- [okhttp](https://github.com/square/okhttp) - An HTTP client for Android, Kotlin, and Java.
 - [dagger](https://github.com/google/dagger) - A fast dependency injector for Android and Java.
 - [checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
 It can be invoked with an ANT task and a command line program.
-- [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) - A maven plugin for Docker
+- [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) - INACTIVE: A maven plugin for Docker
 - [caffeine](https://github.com/ben-manes/caffeine) - A high performance caching library for Java 8
 - [RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 - [elastic-job-lite](https://github.com/elasticjob/elastic-job-lite) - Elastic-Job is a distributed scheduled job framework, based on Quartz and Zookeeper.